Document File Formats

 Classic layout:

-File Tools Panel > Options > File Associations
+File Tools Panel > Options > Create File Associations

 Jarte allows you to associate the RTF, DOC, DOCX, and TXT file format types to the Jarte program.
 When one of those file types is associated to Jarte, double clicking on a file of that type will cause Windows to automatically open the file in Jarte.